Year 11 – Outdoor Education

 Students’ performance will be determined according to the subject’s Performance Standards, as outlined by the SACE Board.
 Grades A to E will be used for reporting purposes.
 Students demonstrate evidence of their learning through the following assessment types:

-• Environmental Issues Investigation
+AT1: Environmental Issues Investigation

-• 2x Planning Documentation and Reflective Reports of Experiences in Natural Environments.
+AT2: 2x Planning Documentation and Reflective Reports of Experiences in Natural Environments.

 Note: As the course does involve external activities there is a requirement to charge an additional cost of $200 to cover subject related expenses.
 No refunds will be given if a student withdraws from the course or does not attend a camp or excursion without a medical certificate.
 This is due to costs being calculated and bookings made for each activity before the semester starts.
+Students choosing this course must be prepared to fully commit themselves to the various activities and journeys involved in Outdoor Education.
+They will be accountable to themselves and to the class for appropriate participation and completion of these activities.

 Leads To